humanitycodes/www/coursework/lessons/slides/rails-authentication-intro.md

 end
 ```

-Then in the controllers for any models you want to protect, you can set this method to run before every action, except the ones you want to specifically allow.
-I usually place `before_action`s at the top of my controllers.
+Then in the controllers for any models you want to protect, we can make this method run before any actions that can change the database, by adding this line at the top:

 ``` ruby
 before_action :only_allow_signed_in_users, except: [:index, :show]
 ```

+The `before_action` method calls another method (in our case, `only_allow_signed_in_users`), before every action in the controller.
+We exclude the `index` and `show` actions, because those only _display_ information.
+They don't allow the user to make changes.
+So we're OK opening them up to anyone, whether they're signed in or not.